 In a year when there are no acorns or beechmast [that is, food for pigs], or enough meat for their ration, they are to take the consolation of Lenten or other food.

 In wine-producing regions, five pounds a day of wine (when available); replaced with equal beer when necessary.

 This is also the first mention of bacon in monks' meals, though other sources show that it was common in monasteries.
+(Note the phrase "meat or bacon" - bacon was long treated as a separate item.)
 It is the first mention of cheese as well (and on Lent, at that; in later centuries dairy would be forbidden on fast days).
 With Chrodegang's rule, monks' meals were already coming much closer to what a lay person might expect.
 Note too that fish is beginning to be associated with Lent (that is, with fasting).